mullerdavid/ctf_writeups/hcsc23/Crypto_Hamar_oszlo_jokedv/WRITEUP.md

 =.. .=== .=.. .=== ..=. =. .==== == .. ==... == =.=. .=== .==. ....= ..... .=.. ....= .= =.. == ....= .=. == .==. ..===
 ```

 This is an another morse code.
-Decoding resutls in `DJLJFN1MI7MCJP45L4ADM4RMP2`.
+Decoding results in `DJLJFN1MI7MCJP45L4ADM4RMP2`.

 The sample given is also a morse code in text.
 Decoding into [sample-decoded.txt](workdir/sample-decoded.txt).